sourcegraph/sourcegraph-public-snapshot/doc/campaigns/quickstart.md

 The red circle next to the code host will now change to a green tick.
 Sourcegraph has everything it needs to publish changesets to that code host!

-### Publishing a campaign
+### Publishing changesets

-Now that you have credentials set up, you can publish the campaign.
+Now that you have credentials set up, you can publish the changesets in the campaign.
 On a real campaign, you would do the following:

 1. Change the `published: false` in `hello-world.campaign.yaml` to `published: true`.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/campaign_publish_true.png" class="screenshot">